SystemHeda/systemheda/readme.md

 ---

 ## 1. Scope
-This document defines the engineering scope, operational requirements, subsystem architecture, and reliability doctrine for the **Systemheda Autonomous Systems Framework (SASF)**.
+This document defines the engineering scope, operational requirements, subsystem architecture, and reliability doctrine for the **Systemheda Autonomous Systems Framework (ASF)**.

 The system is intended for deployment in **aerospace**, **defense**, and **high‑reliability industrial** environments.